Isle of Mull

 - Dining room

-- Kitchen with electric cooker, microwave, washing machine, fridge-freezer, etc
+- Kitchen with electric cooker, microwave, dishwasher, washing machine, fridge-freezer, etc

 - Twin bedroom